Author

 Robert Abbot

 Robert Abbott (c.
 1560–1618) was an English Puritan theologian and bishop whose pastoral writings, particularly *Milk for Babes*, exemplified the early modern effort to make Reformed theology accessible to lay audiences and children.
 His work bridged the gap between academic divinity and popular religious instruction during a period of significant theological debate in the Church of England.
-Abbott's contributions to catechetical literature and his role in the ecclesiastical establishment made him an influential figure in shaping English Protestant piety in the late sixteenth and early seventeenth centuries.
+Abbott's contributions to catechetical literature and his role as a moderate Puritan voice helped shape Protestant religious education in early seventeenth-century England.

 Works in the Library